 - Order of Monetary Penalty (OMP)

-If the Registrar of Alcohol, Gaming and Racing (AGCO) is seeking to refuse, revoke, or suspend your licence/registration, or has issued an Order of Monetary Penalty that you wish to appeal, you must request a hearing before LAT within fifteen (15) days.
-For more information about requesting a hearing/appeal as well as any fees LAT may require, please visit the LAT website at www.lat.gov.on.ca.
+If the Registrar is seeking to refuse, revoke, or suspend your licence/registration, or has issued an OMP that you wish to appeal, you must request a hearing before LAT within fifteen (15) days after the notice is served on you.
+For more information about requesting a hearing/appeal as well as any fees LAT may require, please visit the LAT website.

 Notice of Proposal

-If the Registrar proposes to refuse, revoke or suspend a licence, the Registrar must serve a Notice of Proposal (NOP) on the applicant/licensee outlining the reasons for the proposed action.
+If the Registrar proposes to refuse, revoke or suspend a licence, the Registrar must serve an NOP on the applicant/licensee outlining the reasons for the proposed action.

 Applicants/licensees who dispute an NOP issued by the Registrar may appeal the proposal.
-If you receive an NOP and wish to request a hearing, you have fifteen (15) days to appeal to LAT (www.lat.gov.on.ca).
-If an appeal is not received within fifteen (15) days, the Registrar will carry out the proposed action and/or a final Order will be issued.
+If you receive an NOP and wish to request a hearing, you have fifteen (15) days from when the notice is served on you to appeal to LAT.
+If an appeal is not received within fifteen (15) days, the Registrar will carry out the proposed action and/or a final order will be issued.

-In a situation where there are serious violations alleged such that it is in the public interest not to allow a licensee to continue to sell or serve alcohol, the Registrar may issue an interim suspension of a liquor licence.
-An interim suspension takes effect immediately.
-The interim suspension remains in effect for up to fifteen (15) days following the receipt of a Notice of Appeal.
-LAT Tribunal members, at a hearing of that appeal within those fifteen (15) days, may extend or rescind the interim suspension.
+In a situation where there are serious violations alleged such that it is in the public interest not to allow a licensee to continue to sell or serve liquor, the Registrar may issue an immediate suspension of a liquor licence.
+The suspension takes effect immediately on the licensee being served.
+The immediate suspension remains in effect for up to fifteen (15) days following the receipt of a Notice of Appeal.
+LAT Tribunal members, at a hearing of that appeal within those fifteen (15) days, may extend the immediate suspension or allow it to expire.

-The Registrar´s Legal Counsel is available to address issues related to settlement, disclosure or narrowing the issues prior to a hearing/appeal.
-Please contact Registrar´s Legal Counsel, by phone at 416-326-5531, or by fax at 416-326-5574.
+The Registrar´s legal counsel is available to address issues related to settlement, disclosure or narrowing the issues prior to a hearing/appeal.
+Please contact the Registrar´s legal counsel, by email at email@example.com.

 Order of Monetary Penalty

-If the Registrar issues an Order of Monetary Penalty (OMP), the Registrar must serve the OMP on the licensee which includes the allegation(s) plus details of the alleged infraction(s) in the Order.
-Licensees who dispute an OMP issued by the Registrar may appeal the Order.
-If you receive an OMP and wish to request an appeal, you have fifteen (15) days to submit a written request for an appeal to LAT (www.lat.gov.on.ca).
-If an Appeal of the Monetary Penalty is not received within fifteen (15) days, the OMP will be enforced as imposed by the Registrar.
-The OMP is a legal Order and non-payment may result in further action being taken against your licence.
+If the Registrar issues an OMP, the Registrar must serve the OMP on the licensee which includes the allegation(s) plus details of the alleged violation(s) in the order.
+Licensees who dispute an OMP issued by the Registrar may appeal the order.
+If you receive an OMP and wish to request an appeal, you have fifteen (15) days from when the order is served on you to submit a written request for an appeal to LAT, in the form required by LAT.
+If an appeal of the monetary penalty is not received by LAT within fifteen (15) days, the OMP will be enforced as imposed by the Registrar.
+The OMP is a legal order and non-payment may result in further action being taken against your licence.

 Public Interest Hearings

-The AGCO is required to post public notices in the following instances in order to allow local residents the opportunity to voice their comments and/or objections:
+The AGCO is required to post public notices, including in the following instances, in order to allow local residents the opportunity to voice their comments and/or objections:

 - Where an application for a liquor sales licence has been filed with the AGCO and there has been no liquor sales licence at that address for at least six (6) months;

-- Where an existing licensee wishes to increase the licensed capacity of the establishment (indoor or outdoor) by more than 25%; and
+- Where an existing liquor sales licensee wishes to increase the licensed capacity of the establishment (indoor or outdoor) by more than 25%; and

-In the above instances, the AGCO will post a public notice on the AGCO website and provide the applicant with a placard to post at the premises.
+In the above instances, the AGCO will post a public notice on the AGCO website, publish the information through its Twitter account and provide the applicant with a placard to post at the premises.